TechByTheNerd/SysAdminConfigAndScripts/README.md

-# LinuxConfigAndScripts
+# SysAdminConfigAndScripts
-Configuration and scripts used to configuration Linux systems.
+Configuration content and scripts for setting up new systems.